 E = Endorse and support them so they’re able to provide better services to their customers.

 In 1996, Walbridge formed a mentoring relationship with Devon, a small construction company from Detroit.
 Both companies had worked for Ford Motor Company on separate projects.
-When Ford invited some of its Tier 1 suppliers to team up with select minority business enterprises (MBEs), Walbridge and Devon formed an even closer working relationship.
+When Ford invited some of its Tier 1 suppliers to team up with select MBEs, Walbridge and Devon formed an even closer working relationship.
 Now, many years later, Walbridge and Devon (Devon Industrial Group) continue to partner on projects.
 In fact, the two companies are the only team from the original Ford program who are still working together.

 Walbridge has been recognized on numerous occasions for its continued commitment to supplier diversity.
 In 2011, the Michigan Minority Supplier Development Council (MMSDC) named Walbridge as its corporation of the year in construction.
 In 2009, Toyota Motor Engineering & Manufacturing North America named Walbridge the first construction company to receive its MBE Development Award.
+Walbridge has been selected annually to received the MMSDC Corporate ONE Award for the past 13 years.

 “When opportunities are expanded for minority-owned and women-owned businesses, our company benefits and our communities are enhanced,” said John Rakolta, Jr., chairman and chief executive officer of Walbridge.
 “We remain committed to helping these businesses advance, thrive and succeed.”